GordonLeeZeYee/GordonLeeZeYee/README.md

 - 👋 Hi, I’m @GordonLeeZeYee
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in hiring tech talents
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently learning how to source tech talents better, one of the way is here on Github
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...